 Yes, the Policy applies to all copyright materials, regardless of their source.
 So, for example, an instructor could copy an image from a website, provided the website contained other images, as this falls under the 'copying an artistic work from a copyright-protected work containing other artistic works' category in the Policy.

-However, the Policy only authorizes the copying of short excerpts of materials, so depending on what you want to copy, you may also be able to rely on another exception in the Copyright Act allowing educational institutions to use Internet materials for educational purposes.
-This exception permits you to copy materials available on the public web and share them with your students (either in class or on Isaak/Sakai), provided:
+However, the Policy only authorizes the copying of short excerpts of materials, so depending on what you want to copy, you may also be able to rely on another exception in the Copyright Act allowing educational institutions to use internet materials for educational purposes.
+This exception permits you to copy materials in their entirety available on the public web and share them with your students (either in class or on Isaak/Sakai), provided:

 - you properly attribute the source and author of the work;